 The Trilinos Capability Area homepage organizes Trilinos capabilities into nine collections of functionality and describes which packages are relevant to each area.
 This discussion is especially useful for new Trilinos users.

-The 2014 European Trilinos User Group Meeting will be held June 30th – July 1st in Lugano Switzerland, just prior to the 8th International Workshop on Parallel Matrix Algorithms and Applications (PMAA14).
-Please subscribe to firstname.lastname@example.org or email@example.com to receive future notices about this meeting.
+The 2014 European Trilinos User Group Meeting was held June 30th – July 1st in Lugano Switzerland, just prior to the 8th International Workshop on Parallel Matrix Algorithms and Applications (PMAA14).

 Trilinos User Group 2013